NVIDIA/TensorRT-Model-Optimizer/examples/windows/onnx_ptq/genai_llm/README.md

 1. **Error - Invalid Position-IDs input to the ONNX model**

    The ONNX models produced using ONNX GenerativeAI (GenAI) have different IO bindings for models produced using different execution-providers (EPs).
 For instance, model built with DML EP has position-ids input in the ONNX model but models builts using CUDA EP or NvTensorRtRtx EP don't have position-ids inputs.
-So, set `add_position_ids` command-line argument to `true` or `false` depending on the base model, or set that value (hard-code) in the quantize script if required.
+So, if base model requires, use `no_position_ids` command-line argument for disabling position_ids calibration input or set "add_position_ids" variable to `False` value (hard-code) in the quantize script if required.